Edmund Blacket: Marriage

+Move to Sydney

 St James' Church, Supreme Court House, Sydney, 1836.
 Seen from the east.

-On 13 June 1842, Blacket and his new wife left England on the passenger vessel Eden, bound for Sydney, but with New Zealand as their intended final destination.
+On 13 June 1842, Blacket (aged 24) and his new wife left England on the passenger vessel Eden, bound for Sydney, but with New Zealand as their intended final destination.
 Blacket later wrote, "Neither my Father or Mother would bid me good bye, so my old Uncle offered to see us off."
 He had letters of introduction to prominent residents of Sydney, including Sir Charles Nicholson, Thomas Sutcliffe Mort and a recommendation to Bishop William Grant Broughton from the Archbishop of Canterbury.

 Blacket suffered from sea-sickness for the first month, although Sarah did not.
 After about 55 days the ship called at Bahia in Brazil, where he made sketches of church doors and other items that interested him.
 He also acquired a marmoset monkey which disturbed his sketching for the rest of the voyage.
 He spent the rest of the voyage carving a wooden crucifix.

 The Eden sailed into Sydney Harbour on 4 November 1842 with Blacket, who kept a shipboard diary, writing that he had never seen such "an exquisite scene".
 The Blackets were also greatly impressed by the crew of Māori oarsmen in the pilot boat.
-The first building that Blacket saw in Sydney Town was the simple copper-clad steeple of Francis Greenway's St. James's Church.
+The first building that Blacket saw in Sydney Town was the simple copper-clad steeple of Francis Greenway's St. James' Church.
 He went ashore and found lodgings opposite the little Methodist Chapel with its Doric portico in Princes Street.
 Sarah wrote home that "almost everyone keeps a carriage" and that Sydney Town had just achieved the status of a city, the first mayor having been elected.
 Blacket was a prepossessing young man, handsome, well-mannered, elegantly dressed and with £600 in capital.
 He soon found suitable employment and the Blackets relinquished their plans to travel on to New Zealand.